fx-giant/giant-documentations/connector/GoogleBigQuery/README.md

-# Google BigQuery Connector Guide
+# Google BigQuery Connector GuideX

 This docummentation provide guidance to setup Google BigQuery OAuth credential and connect via GIANT as a connector.